funnel-io/funnel-rules-engine/README.md

 #### `run_all_in_parallel`

 Evaluate and apply all rules in parallel.
 The result is returned as a list, or as a generator if the optional parameter `lazy` is passed as `True`.

+### `when` and `then`

+These are convenience functions for creating simple conditions and actions.
+They both accept a single value that in the case of `when` will be used to check equality with the passed state and in the case of `then` will be returned, ignoring the passed state.